HowTo: Group By Geography column

 ST_Equals cannot be used for

 GROUP BY, and we need a different rule.
 Such a rule cannot ignore even these minor differences in position.
-However we are still free to ignore vertex order or make vertex order affect grouping.
+However we are still free to either ignore vertex order or make vertex order affect grouping.
 The internal debate about proper rule is still ongoing, and we want to make sure the rule would not be confusing.
 The industry typically uses of grouping on binary representation, thus taking into account both full precision and order of elements and vertices.
 It seems likely BigQuery might one day adopt this solution too, but this is not yet settled.